Science-Backed Detox and Cellular Regeneration: A Physiological Perspective

 4. The Lymphatic System: Waste Transport

-The lymphatic system transports immune cells and interstitial waste.
-Unlike the cardiovascular system, lymph movement depends on:
+The lymphatic system moves immune cells and waste.
+Unlike the heart and blood vessels, lymph flow depends on:

 - Muscle contraction